Google Earth imagery update - Google Earth Blog

-Google has recently updated the ‘historical layer’, this time including the southern hemisphere which we previously noted had been missed in the last update.
+Google has recently updated the ‘historical layer’, this time including the southern hemisphere, which we previously noted had been missed in the last update.
 Unfortunately, due to the recent demise of the Google Earth plugin/API we are unable to create a map of the updates.
 However, we can still track down some interesting sights where the imagery was captured as part of DigitalGlobe’s FirstLook program.

 Google has also pushed out a large number of new 3D areas.